Pylons/pyramid/docs/narr/views.rst

 response object.
 It also sets the response content-type to ``application/json``.

 Here's an example of a view that returns a dictionary.
-If the ``json`` renderer is specified in the configuration for this view, the view will render the returned dictionary to a JSON serialization:
+Since the ``json`` renderer is specified in the configuration for this view, the view will render the returned dictionary to a JSON serialization: